majorsilence/My-FyiReporting/Readme.txt

 Also check this projects wiki as information will be slowly added.

 This is currently built with visual studio 2008 and targets .net 2.
-It should be easy to use visual studio 2010 and target .net 4,  just upgrade the solutions.
+It should be easy to use visual studio 2010 and target .net 4, just upgrade the solution files.
+You can also run the build script in the Release-Builds folder to build .net 3.5 and 4.0 packages.

 Layout: